-Feed Your Gut with Fattoushby Amylee Amos MS, RDN, IFMCPRecipes
+Feed Your Gut with Fattoushby Amylee Amos PhD, RDN, IFMCPRecipes

 100 trillion friends that you didn’t know you had are living inside your body as you read this.
 These gut microbes are as essential to your health as are your own human cells.
 Fortunately, talking about gut health is far more mainstream than it used to be.
 The research on the gut microbiome and its impact on human health is monumental and irrefutable.
 We know without a doubt that a healthy gut promotes health and that an unhealthy or imbalanced gut promotes disease.
 Yet we still partake in behaviors and largely live in an environment that inhibits the growth and proliferation of these healthy gut microbes.